dehydrated-io/dehydrated/README.md

 # letsencrypt.sh

-This is a client for signing certificates with an ACME-server (currently only provided by letsencrypt) implemented as a relatively simple shell-script.
+This is a client for signing certificates with an ACME-server (currently only provided by letsencrypt) implemented as a relatively simple bash-script.

 It uses the `openssl` utility for everything related to actually handling keys and certificates, so you need to have that installed.